mdezetter/mdezetter/README.md

 She/Her

 -----
-I'm a recent **Masters of Data Analytics Graduate from Northern Illinois University with a 3.71 GPA**.
+I'm a **Masters of Data Analytics Graduate from Northern Illinois University with a 3.71 GPA**.
 During my time at NIU I learned SQL, SAS, Tableau, Python for Machine Learning, and Advanced Excel.
 I also was awarded a Certificate of Graduate Study in Data Analytics using SAS Software by SAS as part of the SAS Joint Certificate program.

 I received my **Bachelors in Communications from the University of Illinois at Chicago graduating with a 3.31 GPA**, during this time I discovered my affinity for statistics and data visualization but I wasn't sure how to turn that into a career.
 Eventually I ended up at NIU working toward my degree in Data Analytics.